exam

 Application form

-Upon receipt of your application, we will check it and contact you in the event of a query.
-Within 24 hours of form submission you will receive an invoice, via email, requesting payment for all examination entries you have applied to sit with us.
-Payment is required within 30 days or sooner if your application is close to entry deadlines.
-Please note, no entries will be made with the Awarding Organisation(s) until payment has been received in full.
+Payment is required within 30 days, or sooner if your application is close to entry deadlines.
+Please note, entries will not be formally submitted to the Awarding Organisation(s) until payment has been received in full.

 Timetable & Joining Instructions